Befox/cdav/README.md

 Calendar records with "Status / Percentage" set to "Not applicable" are converted to events in CalDAV (VEVENT), others are converted to tasks (VTODO).

 Recurring events are not handled (Dolibarr does not handle them).

+New in version 2.x (since Dolibarr 8.0 & 9.0) : automatic tasks generation in projects with services from linked Propositions and/or Orders
+Module setup offer you to :

+ * generate tasks from linked docuement(s) OR not
+ * synchronize project tasks as calendar events AND/OR todo tasks
+ * set up 3 initial tasks that will appear before services coming from document(s)
+ * set up 3 final tasks that will appear after services coming from document(s)
+ * define user role in project to select user to attribute on generated tasks from document(s)
+ * define user role on new project task creation
+ * define start and end time of a working day
+ * restrict services to be converted as task by specifying a tag
+ * force generation of tasks for each service lines from attached documents with cdav duration if tag is missing

+Durations are retrieved from service's card if defined (minutes, hours, days or weeks only), otherwise from extrafield filled in documents
+All tasks are begining at the starting date of the project, at the begining of the working day Multi-day durations tasks are maintained as a single task, eg from 31/07/2018 at 8am to 02/08/2018 at 7pm

+Usage :

+ * Manually create a project, link it to a third party, and set up the date ; leave it in draft status
+ * Attach document(s) : proposals or orders including at least 1 concerned service.
+ * Affect contact(s) with correct role
+ * Validate project : all tasks are created ; use your ics client software to retrieve and drag-drop events if necessary

+Notes :

+ * Description of services are useful to create subtasks if '- ' are detected at the begining of a line ; then, with DAVx⁵ (CalDAV/CardDAV Synchronization and Client) and Tasks (Keep track of your list of goals) you will be able to use checkboxes for these tasks
+ * If you chose to synchronize project tasks as calendar events AND todo tasks, modifying a task will autoamticaly modify the corresponding event and reciprocally.
+ * Tasks can be modified from client application but not cancelled : Dolibarr keep trace of last affectation
+ * After generating tasks, you can modify/complete each of them or create more tasks manually (here too you can fill description zone with '- ' at the begining of lines to create subtasks)

 ## Help improvements